CatarinaCarolina/adv-omics-metagenomics/docs/data-processing/binning.md

     mkdir bam
     samtools sort /data/precomputed/bam/sample_0.bam -o bam/sample_0.sorted.bam

-The sorted bam files can also be index, so other tools can quickly extract alignments
+The sorted bam files can also be indexed, so other tools can quickly extract alignments:

     for bam in bam/*.sorted.bam; do samtools index $bam; done